-The team successfully exited Illusions Canyon around noon, changed out of wetsuits, ate, and prepared to hike out the 'sneak' route.
-At about 12:25 the team started down the wash with the subject at the rear of the group of 4.
+Our group successfully exited Illusions Canyon around noon, changed out of wetsuits, ate, and prepared to hike out the 'sneak' route.
+At about 12:25 we started down the wash with the subject at the rear of the group of 4.
 That section of the exit hike involved bush-whacking and stepping on, over and around rocks, dead wood, roots and miscellaneous debris typical of area.

-The subject was following the others down the left side of the wash where a partially rotted log formed a relatively clear path through the brush to an open section.
-The subject followed the others by walking on the log through and past moderately thick bushes.
-The subject stepped off the log with his right foot and proceeded to turn slightly right towards a clear area of the wash.
+The subject was following the other 3 down the left side of the wash where a partially rotted log formed a relatively clear path through the brush to an open section.
+As he was walking on the log through and past moderately thick bushes, he stepped off the log with his right foot and proceeded to turn slightly right towards a clear area of the wash.
 At that point the subject realized his left was caught in a wedged shaped pocket between the dirt and the left side of the log, which jerked his body to a stop.
-He yelled to the rest of the group, and upon freeing his foot, the subject, and the hiker in front of him noticed that his left foot was twisted 90 degrees to the right.
+He yelled to the rest of the group, and upon freeing his foot, he and the hiker in front of him noticed that his left foot was twisted 90 degrees to the right.
 In other words, his left foot pointed right instead of straight ahead.
-The subject sat down on the log to assess the situation, and by that time his left foot had naturally popped back into place.
+He immediately sat down on the log to assess the situation, and by that time his left foot had naturally popped back into place.

-A quick survey revealed that there were no protruding bones, and with assistance from his teammates they verified that the subject was not able to bear weight on that leg.
+A quick survey revealed there were no protruding bones, and with assistance from his teammates they verified that he was not able to bear weight on that leg.
 One team member immediately went back up the wash to a clear area at the exit of Illusions Canyon to initiate an SOS using a Garmin inReach (which never went through) and a 911 text using the iPhone Satellite feature, which was successful.
-The team also made contact with a pre-established 3rd party person who helped with coordination and external communications during the afternoon.
+They also made contact with a pre-established 3rd party person who helped with coordination and external communications during the afternoon.

 The other 2 team members helped the subject back to the canyon exit which became the group's staging point.
-The subject's sock and boot were removed, where it was again confirmed that nothing was protruding and no external bleeding.
-The ankle was wrapped with an elastic bandage and kept elevated.
+The subject's sock and boot were removed, where it was again confirmed that nothing was protruding and there was no external bleeding.
+His ankle was wrapped with an elastic bandage and kept elevated.

 During the approximately 6 hour waiting period the subject was administered a total of 600 mg Ibuprofen and 1300 mg Acetaminophen, drank over 2 liters of water, and ate a few snacks.
 He did not experience significant discomfort or pain, was alert and engaged, and vitals were stable.
 Although the injured ankle exhibited significant swelling and initial signs of bruising, the subject maintained a sense of feeling in his foot and toes, and capillary refill was normal.
-The subject never fell so there was no concern about upper body injuries.
+He never fell so there was no concern about upper body injuries.